-My creative practice and research focus on investigating points of overlap between chamber music and sound art.
-In addition, I am interested in exploring acoustic phenomena – often feedback derived from both real and virtual systems – in live situations, and embedding sounds or gestures into layers of automated live electronic processes.
-Below are some examples from my music/installations, followed by examples of my research and writing.
+My creative practice and research focuses on electro-acoustic systems relating to chamber music, performance space augmentation, and sound installation.
+I am interested in exploring acoustic phenomena – often feedback derived from both real and virtual systems – in live situations, and embedding sounds or gestures into layers of automated live electronic processes.
+Below are some examples from my music and installations, followed by examples of my research and writings relating to these areas.

 Music and Installations: